All certificate requests must be submitted online through myVTax. To begin, select the Property Owners tab on the myVTax home screen.

 You or your client are in good standing if you:

-- have filed any and all returns for all taxes due to Vermont and
+- have filed all returns for all taxes due to Vermont and

-- have paid any and all taxes due, except those taxes currently on appeal with the Department
+- have paid all taxes due, except those taxes currently on appeal with the Department

 If you or your client are not in good standing with the Department but have arranged to correct your status by paying an outstanding debt from the sale, please let the Department know when applying and attach documentation.
 An example of a supporting document is a draft HUD 1 showing the proposed disbursement.